Hadzabe Bushmen Dagota Tribes Lake Eyasi Cultural Day Trip

 * If you want to bring a present to the Hadzabe, they mostly need arrowheads, tobacco, shoes, and baby clothing

-This tour could start from Karatu town however it could begin from Arusha (Arusha to Karatu Town is a 2 Hour’s drive then Karatu Town to Lake Eyasi 1 hour drive and another 30-minute drive to the Hadzabe Bushmen village
+* This tour could start from Karatu town; however, it could begin from Arusha (Arusha to Karatu Town is a 2-hour drive, then Karatu Town to Lake Eyasi is a 1-hour drive, and another 30-minute drive to the Hadzabe Bushmen village

 Hadzabe Bushmen Dagota Tribes Arusha Cultural Day Trip Rates Do Not Include: